 In grades 5-8, English Language Arts is taught as a distinct subject, independent of the social studies curriculum.

-In The Anderson Middle School, the mathematics curriculum continues this acceleration and includes the Regents Math A course.
+In The Anderson Middle School, the mathematics curriculum continues this acceleration and includes the Regents Integrated Algebra course.

 The goal of the Anderson music program is to expose students to a variety of musical opportunities, to develop in them a broad understanding of how music is a part of our collective human experience.
 Our unique, standards-based, differentiated approach allows each student to discover for himself or herself how to bring music into their life: as performer, composer, arranger, critic, historian, music appreciator, or all of the above!
 Because our diverse student body presents a unique range of musical abilities, our program is designed to support student creativity, problem-solving and individual musical talents.